In order to use the features of the Chat SDK in your client apps, a

 useLocalCaching determines whether the client app will use the local storage through Sendbird Chat SDK or not.
 If you want to build a client app with our local caching functionalities, set the

 useLocalCaching to true.

 InitResultHandler() gets the initialization status through different event handlers.
 The

-onMigrationStarted() is called when there's an upgrade in the local database.
+onMigrationStarted() is called when there's a change in the local cache.
 Meanwhile, the

 onInitSucceeded() informs the client app whether the initialization is successful or not.